dirkschumacher/llr/README.md

   - Have fun, experiment and learn :)
   - Build a clojure-like language that supports R-interop using the `r/` namespace.
+  - Thus the core language should feel like clojure and support some of clojures’s core functions, but still make it easy to work with R’s internal data structures.

 ## Contributing